Molly is an avid hiker and backcountry camper based in Salt Lake City, Utah. She is a former Yellowstone NP employee.

-Down in the gulch, the playful river pushes through the desert floor spilling into waterfalls and pools, winding through bushes and trees.
-You'll see red rock, sand and succulents, but you'll also see water and trees and wildlife.
+Down in the gulch, the playful river pushes through the desert floor, spilling into waterfalls and pools, winding through bushes and trees.
+You'll see red rock, sand, and succulents, but you'll also see water, trees, and wildlife.
 If you are looking for a little bit of everything, Coyote Gulch is your spot.

 There are four access points to Coyote Gulch, but the quickest entry is via the water tanks.

 From the town of Escalante, the drive to the water tanks is 45 miles on improved dirt roads.
-From Escalante, take Forty Mile Ridge Road (BLM200) just out of town about 36 miles to the BLM270 turn off.
+From Escalante, take Hole-In-The-Rock Road (BLM200) just out of town about 36 miles to the BLM270 turn off.
 This can be a bit hard to find, so keep an eye on your odometer.

 The remaining four miles will lead you down BLM270 to the water tanks.
 This whole section of road is unimproved with deep ruts, so high clearance/4x4 is recommended if not necessary.
 You will leave your car here, sign in on the backcountry log, and head due north to the top of the canyon.
 This is where a compass could come in handy.

 As you approach the canyon, you should be able to see Jacob Hamblin Arch on your left and cairns marking the entry into the canyon.

 Entering the Canyon

 Now for the tricky part.